-This annual celebration of music, dance, theatre and visual arts is participated by Finnish artists and international performers.
-As Finland's grandest event, the Helsinki Festival experiences tourism overflow where visitors and locals alike enjoy the jolly atmosphere while the festival stretches for 17 days.
+Helsinki Festival (Swedish: Helsingfors festspel) is celebrated for 17 days from late August to early September.
+It is an annual celebration of music, dance, theatre and visual arts is participated by Finnish artists and international performers.
+As Finland's grandest event, the Helsinki Festival experiences tourism overflow where visitors and locals alike enjoy the jolly atmosphere while the festival.
 The air of mixed cultural expression and modern spirit of youth is evident all over Helsinki.
 Concerts, jazz, pop music, opera and various entertainment forms await all participants.

 Address: Lasipalatsi, Mannerheimintie 22-24, FI-00100 Helsinki, Finland